Content types on the ONS website Bulletins

 If you need to explain the limitations of the data in more detail, expand on it in the Strengths and limitations section.

-Use a warning box after the Main points to highlight if your bulletin contains Experimental Statistics.
-These are a type of official statistics that are going through development and evaluation.
+Use a warning box after the Main points to highlight if your bulletin contains official statistics in development (previously known as “experimental statistics”).
+Read more in the guide to official statistics in development

-Experimental Statistics should always be primarily published as a bulletin where they are the first release of new data.
-An article using the data can be published alongside the bulletin if more detailed analysis is needed.
+Official statistics in development should always be primarily published as a bulletin or data-only release where they are the first release of new data.
+An article using the data can be published alongside the bulletin or dataset if more detailed analysis is needed.

 The data section links to the most relevant datasets, for the benefit of users who want to access data but may not know where to find the tables they need.